Magnetic Effect of Current Numericals | Class 12 Physics

 This force is repulsive in nature.

-Q.No.
-17. Two long parallel conductors carry respectively currents of 12A and 8A in the same direction.
+Q.19.
+Two long parallel conductors carry respectively currents of 12A and 8A in the same direction.
 If the wires are 10 cm apart, find where a third parallel wire also carrying a current must be placed so that the force experienced by it will be zero.

 Solution: